EthanGreen-16/contacts-app/README.md

    - H2 Database (or whichever you used)
 4. Click **Generate**, then unzip the project

 ---
-### Replace Project Files

-Once generated, replace the contents of your new project's `src/` folder with the files in this repo:
+### Step 1: Create a main Folder
+   - Create a folder named `contacts-app`
+   - Place this folder wherever you like just somewhere you are easily able to access again
+   - Move the contacts-backend into this folder

 ---
+### Step 2: Creating Front End
+   - Create another folder named `contacts-frontend` inside of the main folder and open the directory
+   - Run the command `npm install` and wait for your folder to finish downloading

+---

+### Step 3: Replace Project Files
+   - Once donwloaded, replace the contents of your new project's `src/` folder with the files in this repo:

+---

+### Step 4: Run Maven and Node Package Manager in the terminal
+Open two terminals
+   1. The first being in your contacts-backend folder and run the command `./mvn spring-boot:start C:/Path/to/Your/contacts-app/contacts-backend/` (or your systems preffered way of launching maven)
+   2. The second being in your contacts-front end folder and run the command `npm start` and wait for your localhost to boot up

+---

+### Step 5: Open the website
+   - Now go to the link `http://localhost:3000` and the website should appear, if not try a different browser